ucli-tools/tfgrid-k3s/docs/dns-configuration.md

 This guide explains how to configure DNS for applications running on your K3s cluster.
 Unlike the infrastructure deployment, DNS configuration is application-specific and should be done after your cluster is running.

+## Special Considerations for Private Workers

+If you've configured your cluster with `worker_public_ipv4 = false`, your worker nodes won't have public IPv4 addresses.
+For application ingress in this case:

+1. Use a node with a public IP (such as the management node) as your edge node
+2. Configure appropriate internal routing to your applications
+3. Consider using a cloud load balancer or similar service

 ## Getting Your Cluster's IP Address

 Before configuring DNS, you need to determine the appropriate IP address: